RebeccaFransson/2DV610---System-test/README.md

 __Expected results__

-User should get a response code of 404
+The server should respond with a staus code of 404.

 ___